umutluprens/bank-soundness-analytics/README.md

 An end-to-end financial data science project for profiling the soundness of European banks using CAMELS-style indicators, operating-environment measures, and explainable machine learning.

-This repository is an individual portfolio adaptation of a Financial Data Science group project completed at University College Dublin.
+This repository is an individual portfolio adaptation of a Financial Data Science project completed at University College Dublin.
 The original study covered 8,033 bank-year observations across 18 European countries from 2010 to 2021.

 ## Business question